 We create art that explores and inspires the possibility of living in harmony with nature and with one another.
-We devise and perform site-specific theater, collaborate & direct community-based story projects and curate creative experiences of many kinds on Clear Creek & beyond.
+We devise and perform site-responsive theater, collaborate & direct community-based story projects and curate creative experiences of many kinds on Clear Creek & beyond.

-Ezell: Ballad of A Land Man (Work in Progress)
+Ezell: Ballad of A Land Man

 Where's that Power Gonna Come From?